krishnasikarwar7/floracare/README.md

 ## 💻 Technologies Used

 - **Frontend:** HTML5, CSS3, JavaScript
-- **Backend Integration:** The project is configured to connect with [Supabase](https://supabase.io/) for backend services, as indicated by the script tag `https://cdn.jsdelivr.net/npm/@supabase/supabase-js@2`.

 ## 🚀 Getting Started

 To get a local copy up and running, follow these simple steps.

-### Prerequisites

-You need a modern web browser to view the files.

 ### Installation